Charter of the Audit Committee of the Board of Directors of the Macerich Company

 While the Audit Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company’s financial statements and disclosures are complete and accurate and are in accordance with generally accepted accounting principles (“GAAP”) and applicable rules and regulations.
 These are the responsibilities of management and the independent public accountants.

 The Audit Committee will be comprised of three or more directors of the Company’s Board.
 All members of the Audit Committee will be directors who meet the knowledge requirements and the independence requirements of the New York Stock Exchange and Rule 10A‑3 promulgated under the Securities Exchange Act of 1934, as amended (the “Act”).
 In addition, the members of the Audit Committee shall each be independent as determined by the Board pursuant to the Director Independence Standards established by the Board in accordance with the New York Stock Exchange listing standards.
 The members of the Audit Committee will be appointed by and serve at the discretion of the Board on the recommendation of the Nominating and Corporate Governance Committee.
-The Chairperson of the Audit Committee will be appointed by the Audit Committee members.
+The Chairperson of the Audit Committee recommended by the Nominating and Corporate Governance Committee and affirmed by the Audit Committee members.
 Each member of the Audit Committee shall be financially literate (or shall become financially literate within a reasonable period of time after his or her appointment to the Audit Committee), as such qualification is interpreted by the Board in its business judgment.
 At least one member of the Audit Committee shall have accounting or related financial management expertise, as such qualification is interpreted by the Board in its business judgment.
 One or more members of the Audit Committee may qualify as an “audit committee financial expert” under the rules promulgated by the SEC.
 Audit Committee members shall not simultaneously serve on the audit committees of more than two other public companies.

 The Board delegates to the Committee the express authority to do the following: